svitlana-prasolova/svitlana-prasolova/README.md

 Grind the data, and it will confess to anything
 # 👋 Hi, I'm Svitlana

-📊 Data Analyst with experience in Finance and eCommerce
+📊 Junior Data Analyst / Data Analyst with experience in Finance and eCommerce
 🐍 Skilled in Python(Pandas, NumPy), SQL, BigQuery, GA4, Excel, Google Sheets and Power BI for data manipulation and visualization
 📈 Exploring marketing and sales funnels to deliver data-driven insights